 Order-in meals are not normally allowed.
+Students who bring restaurant food for lunch in it's original packaging or Syrofoam packaging will be asked to eat lunch in the conference room located next to the office.
 On an occasion, students may arrange for a class to eat together where food may be brought in and eaten in the classroom.
 This requires approval of the instructor and the principal and only takes place on rare occasions.

 A Meal Card with the students name and number will be given to each student at the beginning of the school year.
-Students are to pay for their meals in the office.